agkaragkani/ePrescriptionSystem/README.md

 ## 📋 Overview

-The goal of this project was to design and implement an object-oriented system that handles the lifecycle of medical prescriptions without using external databases.The system operates entirely in **main memory**, utilizing object associations to link patients, doctors, and medicines[cite: 70].
+The goal of this project was to design and implement an object-oriented system that handles the lifecycle of medical prescriptions without using external databases.The system operates entirely in **main memory**, utilizing object associations to link patients, doctors, and medicines.

 **Course:** PLH 102 - Structured Programming
 **Institution:** Technical University of Crete